iodepo/odis-arch/book/theOdisGraph.md

 > A node in an RDF graph, either the subject and object of at least one triple.
 Note that a node can play both roles (subject and object) in a graph, even in the same triple.
 [JSON-LD 1.1 specification - terms imported from other specifications](https://www.w3.org/TR/json-ld/#terms-imported-from-other-specifications)

-The JSON-LD examples above translate into the following graphs, where each value is a node and each property is an edge.
+The JSON-LD records above encode graphs, where each value is a node and each property is an edge.
 Depending on which side of an edge a node is, it can be understood as an RDF subject or object.
 For example, the subject of "name" is the reference node "https://example.org/id/x", and the object of "name" is "Jane Doe", i.e. "the name of the resource identified as 'https://example.org/id/x' in the knowledge graph is 'Jane Doe'".

 The basic object describing "Jane Doe" represented as a graph structure looks like:
 ![image](https://github.com/user-attachments/assets/c7635c29-a043-4a50-85a0-e23a754bb587)

-The "Jane Doe" object with the nested "Place" object represented as a graph structure looks like:
+The "Jane Doe" object with the nested "Place" object visualised:

 ![image](https://github.com/user-attachments/assets/a3e5ae13-472d-4529-b928-d6cfc0abd017)